ccgilroy/ma-thesis/doc/ma_revisions/06_conclusions.md

 **There are shortcomings to the fact that I cannot measure neighborhood residents' sexualities directly.**

-Influx of young, single, male technology workers who are straight would be demographically indistinguishable
+Influx of young, single, male technology workers who are straight would be demographically indistinguishable. except possibly in terms of income.

-In the West Coast cities of San Francisco and Seattle, this demographic is consequential.
+In the West Coast cities of San Francisco and Seattle, this "tech bro" demographic is consequential [@herzog_amazon_2015].

 **The time scale is an issue.**